-- (i) Is located to minimise the risk of fluvial or surface water flooding; and - (ii) Provides sustainable drainage, as outlined in the Essex County Council SuDS Guide.
+- (i) be located to minimise the risk of fluvial and surface water flooding; and - (ii) provide, wherever possible and appropriate to do so, sustainable drainage, as outlined in the Essex County Council SuDs Guide (or any successor document).
 Wherever possible this should be designed using above ground drainage features to help ensure robust treatment to improve the quality of water entering into local water bodies.
-The system should also promote wildlife habitats as well as green and blue corridors in relation to any new development; and - (iii) Maximises the use of permeable surfaces wherever possible; and - (iv) incorporates, at the build stage, technologies, such as solar panels, which reduce reliance on fossil fuels.
+The system should also promote wildlife habitats as well as green and blue corridors; and - (iii) maximise the use of permeable surfaces wherever possible; and - (iv) is encouraged to incorporate, at the build stage, technologies such as solar panels, which reduce reliance on fossil fuels.